Apnea of Prematurity

 (See also Overview of General Problems in Newborns.)

-In apnea of prematurity, newborns may have repeated episodes of normal breathing alternating with brief pauses in breathing.
-In some premature babies, the pause in breathing may not last 20 seconds but does cause a decrease in the heart rate or in the amount of oxygen in the blood.
-Shorter pauses in breathing that cause decreases in heart rate or blood oxygen levels are still considered apnea of prematurity.
+In apnea of prematurity, newborns may have repeated episodes of normal breathing alternating with pauses in breathing that last 20 seconds or longer.
+In some premature newborns, the pause in breathing may last less than 20 seconds but causes a slow heart rate (bradycardia) or a decrease in the amount of oxygen in the blood.

 • Central